johanhaleby/spek2-lab/README.md

 Maybe there is a bug lurking around as well?
 Bonus points for spotting it and fixing it :)

+Each group should think and reflect about these things during the lab:

+1. How do you write good tests?
+2. Do you need mocking?
+Why (not)?
+3. Do you need to write integration tests?
+4. Do you need to mess around with Hibernate?
+5. How does Spek compare to JUnit?
+6. Do you prefer Spek to JUnit?
+7. Any other reflections?

 Note that it's not allowed to drink Skånerost during this lab.